-Granted we cannot be an expert at everything, but as Seth Godin mentions in his blog, take a side.
-I haven’t heard any time in the history that the world hasn’t been polarized.
+Granted that we cannot be an expert at everything, but as Seth Godin mentions in his blog, take a side.
+Nowhere in history has the world never been polarized.
 There are always two sides, black and white, head and tail, right and wrong, yin and yang, left and right.

 Stay scared or stay curious

 Ignorance is bliss for some.
-These are the people who can be easily scared.
-Scared how?
-The word is ‘Chemophobia.’
-It means to have fear of chemicals.
-Isn’t everything around you a chemical?
+These are people who can be easily scared.
+The word is chemophobia stands fear of chemicals.
+But isn’t everything around you a chemical?
 Aren’t you, your body a set of chemicals?

 Water can be toxic too

 These are chemicals that interfere with our hormone system.
 It can create havoc, but any chemical other than this can do it if it crosses the lethal dose values.
 Take water poisoning for instance.
 To imagine water a toxic substance seems difficult.
-Lethal doses are available in the literature for anyone in the form of something called as a ‘Material Safety Data Sheet‘ (MSDS), available on the internet, no dime required.
+Lethal dose values are available in the literature for anyone in the form of something called as a ‘Material Safety Data Sheet‘ (MSDS), available on the internet, no dime required.
 Words, can educate some and scare some.
-Which side would you like yourself to be?
-For your information, even onions have endocrine disruptors in them.
+Even onions have endocrine disruptors in them.
 I will touch on the subject of MSDS, later on in the category of ‘Industrial Safety’ and how to access any MSDS from a genuine source.

 Global warming – a belief or a fact

-It is safer to say you don’t know if it is happening than to be blindly sure that it is happening because everyone says so.
+It is safer to say that you don’t know if global warming is happening than to be blindly sure that it is happening because everyone says so.
 Who’s to blame?
 Ineffective communication?
 I do not pretend to be an expert.
 When we talk about global warming, it is more of a global phenomenon.
-There are many problems that are common to all parts of the world, but not all of the problems, some of them need local care.
+There are many problems that are common to all parts of the world, but some of them need local care.
 Global warming is just a small part of the puzzle.